 9. McWay Falls & Julia Pfeiffer Burns State Park

-McWay falls, a dramatic waterfall landing right onto a secret beach and into the Pacific Ocean, may be one of Big Sur’s most photographed sights.
-Hike with your kids out on the cliffs a short distance to catch this epic view.
-Enjoy some of the other family-friendly hikes in the area when the area reopens.
+McWay Falls, a dramatic waterfall landing right onto a secret beach and into the Pacific Ocean, may be one of Big Sur’s most photographed sights.
+Hike with your kids out on the cliffs a short distance to catch this epic view within Julia Pfeiffer Burns State Park.

 10. Hit the Beach